shrimp2t/bombcrypto-bot/index.md

 ## Troubleshooting

-THE BOT WORKS WITH GOOGLE CHROME ONLY.
+- THE BOT WORKS WITH GOOGLE CHROME ONLY.
 ALL LANGUAGE MUST BE ENGLISH INCLUDE METAMASK.
+- Ensure Chrome sets the zoom level to 100% (press `CRT +0` to reset)
+- Ensure your arre activated playing tab.
+- Close all chrome profiles which not playing game.

 If you want to use default play game URL https://app.bombcrypto.io/